bearloga/MLPUGS/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* Added minimal examples that execute within 5 seconds.

+### Previous resubmission
+Previously, I have:

 * Updated DESCRIPTION:
     - Switched to writing 'Multi-Label' in Title.
     - Added the initialism (CC's) after 'classifier chains' in Description
     - Single-quoted 'C50' and 'randomForest' suggestions in Description

-### Previous resubmission
-Previously, I have:

 * Corrected the LICENSE file to comply with the [MIT template](https://www.r-project.org/Licenses/MIT)